dnielsen/campsite/README.md

 ```
 )

-Now you should see your API is available at `http://localhost:4444`.
+Now your API should be available at `http://localhost:4444`.
 Please keep in mind it's just the API.
-If you want to run the interface too, please visit the `campsite-ui` repo.
+If you wanna run the interface too, please visit the `campsite-ui` repo available at `https://github.com/dnielsen/campsite-ui`.

-## How to deploy on AWS (EC2)
+## How to deploy on AWS EC2 (Mac)

 1. Go to `https://aws.amazon.com/console` and sign in.
 2. Once signed in, click `Services` in the upper left corner and select `EC2`.